uqlibrary/technology-training/Python/revamp/fundamentals.md

 </details>

-## Conclusion and Saving your work
+## Conclusion and saving your work

 Your project can be reopened from the "Projects" menu in Spyder.